 Flexible study Our programmes offer you an alternative way of obtaining a prestigious degree or other qualification at a reasonable cost.
 The University of London allows you to fit your studies around your own schedule and responsibilities.
-Time allocation As a guide, you should dedicate at least 35 hours per week for approximately 34 weeks of the year to your studies if you intend to complete the maximum of four modules in any one year.
+Time allocation As a guide, each module represents around 300 hours' study time and four modules per year is equivalent to a full-time student's workload.
 You can, however, spread the study of the BD over six years, or take three modules per year to complete in four years.
 You have up to four years to complete the eight modules of the DipHE, and three years for the four modules of the CertHE.
 You have up to two years to complete an individual module.
 Online support The Student Portal As soon as you have registered, we will send you a University of London username and password that will allow you to log in to the Student Portal.
 Once logged in, you can also access your University of London email account.
 All of the online resources available to students can be found in the Portal.
 The Virtual Learning Environment (VLE) By supporting your studies and helping you to feel part of a community, the VLE forms an important part of your study experience with us.
 Here, you can access your study materials and the Online Library and receive notices and other programme-related information.
 Your study materials will include written notes, videos, podcasts, scanned book chapters or sections, past examination papers, and a range of learning activities.
 You can also interact with your tutors and fellow students in the module discussion forums, and with other students in the general student discussion forum.
 Divinity drop-in sessions The Programme Team run weekly online drop-in sessions offering an opportunity to meet staff and other students and ask questions.
-The sessions run on different days of the week and at different times in order to cater for those in different time zones and with work or caring responsibilities.
+The sessions run at different times in order to cater for those in different time zones and with work or caring responsibilities.
 The Programme Director also offers individual one-to-one online appointments on request.
 Library support The Online Library provides access to over 97 million e-journal articles, ebooks in many subjects, and a range of databases.
 For more information visit: onlinelibrary.london.ac.uk Registered students are entitled to free reference access to Senate House Library.
 There are membership fees payable for those who wish to borrow books, however.
 For more information, visit: london.ac.uk/senate-house-library Teaching support Specialist academic tutors will support you online as you study, guide the forum discussions, and provide feedback.
-Assessment Most modules are assessed by means of coursework (40 per cent) and examination (50 per cent).
-In addition, 10 per cent of the module marks are awarded for participation in at least five of the 10 topic discussion forums in each module.
+Assessment Most modules are assessed by means of coursework (45 per cent) and examination (50 per cent).
+In addition, five per cent of the module marks are awarded for participation in at least five of the 10 topic discussion forums in each module.
 If you study for the full BD programme, you will also have the opportunity to write a dissertation for which you choose a topic of particular interest to you and study it in depth with one-to-one supervision from a tutor.
 The format and mode of assessment may change due to events or circumstances beyond our control.
 Students will be informed of their assessment arrangements via the VLE, once confirmed.

+Bertram Johnson

-Bachelor of Divinity, Australia 'It is hard work, demanding and challenging but is well worth the investment of time and effort.
+Bachelor of Divinity, Australia

+'It is hard work, demanding and challenging but is well worth the investment of time and effort.
 You will acquire sound intellectual discipline which will be invaluable in the workplace.'